 Thomas Bernhard: A Year of Videos in 2023

-I have set myself the challenge of reading one of Thomas Bernhard's books each month and making a video about it.
+For 2023 I set myself the challenge of reading one of Thomas Bernhard's books each month and making a video about it.
+This was a much more difficult task than I imagined, but I remain committed to seeing this project through (though, clearly, it will take longer than 12 months to complete.)